Description

 Caramel, honey, plums.

-Sweet and juicy acidity, creamy body.
+Sweet, juicy acidity; creamy body.